beaurancourt/blog/markdown/rewriting-travel.md

 and loot it's stuff, or kill more like it.
 Super satisfying.
-Charles Saegler has a whole [giant document](https://gurpshexytime.blogspot.com/2019/11/happy-thanksgiving-here-is-monsters-and.html) on the concept - that'll let you build lairs, roll for how many creatures are roaming out of those lairs (the encounter), and roll for how much stuff is in the lair (the loot).
+Charles Saegler has a whole [giant document](https://gurpshexytime.blogspot.com/2019/11/happy-thanksgiving-here-is-monsters-and.html) on the concept - that will let you build lairs, roll for how many creatures are roaming out of those lairs (the encounter), and roll for how much stuff is in the lair (the loot).
 If you *just* want the loot charts, [here you go](http://gurpshexytime.blogspot.com/2018/02/treasure-for-dungeon-fantasy-from-ad.html).